simwrapper/simwrapper-python-tools/src/README.md

 - Create a pull request on https://github.com/conda-forge/simwrapper-feedstock
   - Make notes in the PR description, checking off the relevant boxes.
   - You don't need to do a "rerender" unless you've changed Python versions (I think)

-## Docker image

-There is also a Dockerfile for building the docker image at simwrapper/app

-Various build commands for building x86/amd64 images on Mac M1.
-Builds are slower this way but docker hub expects amd64 images.

-- `brew install colima docker lima-additional-guestagents`
-- `colima start --arch x86_64 --cpu 2 --memory 4 --disk 60`

-Then you can build, run, and eventually push with

-- `docker build -t simwrapper/app .`
-- `docker run -p 4999:4999 simwrapper/app`
-- `docker push simwrapper/app:[tag]`